 Where the Ravens Feed: Ravens are smart, are sometimes seen as creatures that forebode dark times, but ravens also like to play.
-Simon will be bringing all this to the table with his intimate telling of the 1st Century Anglo-Scandinavian story of Weyland Smith, bawdy tales, funny stories and darn good yarns that might leave you yearning for more.
-From ancient ballads told in story form to dark tales he learned in his youth, British raconteur Simon Brooks should not be missed.
+All this is brought to the table with intimate telling of the 1st Century Anglo-Scandinavian story of Weyland Smith, bawdy tales, funny stories and darn good yarns that might leave you yearning for more.
+From ancient ballads told in story form to dark tales I learned in my youth, I will share stories you'll never forget.

 A program of adult tales.
 This program is not for children.
 High school and older recommended.